 Real life business owners explain their Digital Marketing secrets.

-In my Reality SEO series I interview REAL LIFE HUMANS for who’ve changed their digital marketing for good and uses simple techniques to transform their business and brand.
+In my Reality SEO series I interview REAL LIFE HUMANS for who’ve changed their digital marketing for good and who use simple techniques to transform their business and brand.

 These shorter episodes will include practical DOABLE advice for real life humans (not lofty abstract tips that require 40 hours a week of effort and a $100k budget).